apexrl/Imitation-Learning-Paper-Lists/README.md

 ## Behavior-Cloning

-Behavior Cloning directly replicating the expert’s behavior with supervised learning, which can be improved via data aggregation.
+Behavior Cloning (BC) directly replicating the expert’s behavior with supervised learning, which can be improved via data aggregation.
+One can say that BC is the simplest case of interactive direct policy learning.

 * <[Causal Confusion in Imitation Learning](https://arxiv.org/abs/1905.11979)> by Pim de Haan, Dinesh Jayaraman, Sergey Levine, 2019.